Cold air tugged at my hair as soon as I poked the top of my head out from under my quilt.

 The old cabins had been stripped bare, but it was still fun to wander in and out of crumbling log walls imagining what the lives of those people had been like.

 It was getting late, and I finally tore myself away from the old mining community and turned off the ATV road to head down towards Pole Creek Drainage.

 I had run out of water about an hour earlier but knew I would probably find small creeks running into the drainage area.
 The first creek I came to was dry, but the second one was a gusher.
-I could see tailing piles from mining activities in the area, so I made sure to filter my water.
+I saw tailing piles from mining activities in the area, so I filtered my water.

-As darkness approached, I continued down towards Pole Creek Drainage, eager to find a camp spot while there was still some daylight to set up my tarp-tent.
-As I came around a corner, the slope leveled out, and walking back behind some large boulders; I found a flat piece of ground that was perfect for my Altaplex.
+As darkness approached, I continued down towards Pole Creek Drainage, eager to find a camp spot while there was still some daylight to set up my tarp tent.
+As I came around a corner, the slope leveled out, and walking back behind some large boulders; I found a flat piece of ground perfect for my Altaplex.